vm6502q/qrack.github.io/docs/start.rst

 Embedding Qrack
 ~~~~~~~~~~~~~~~

 The ``qrack`` project produces a ``libqrack.a`` archive, suitable for being linked into a larger binary.
-See the :cpp:class:`Qrack::CoherentUnit` documentation for API references, as well as the examples present in `the unit tests <https://github.com/vm6502q/qrack/blob/master/tests.cpp>`_.
+See the :cpp:class:`Qrack::QInterface` documentation for API references, as well as the examples present in `the unit tests <https://github.com/vm6502q/qrack/blob/master/tests.cpp>`_.

 Performance
 ~~~~~~~~~~~